akarnokd/async-enumerable-dotnet/README.md

 - `FromObservable` - convert an `IObservable` into an `IAsyncEnumerable`
 - `Interval` - periodically signal an ever increasing number
 - `Just` - emit a single constant value
+- `Merge` - run multiple sources at once and merge their items into a single async sequence
 - `Never` - the async sequence never produces any items and never terminates
 - `Range` - emit a range of numbers
 - `Timer` - emit zero after some time delay